500 grams of Carnaroli rice

 How to make the authentic risotto alla Milanese

-First of all, start from the broth, good beef broth is essential to make a real, tasty risotto alla Milanese, do not use stock cubes, please…
+First of all, start from the broth.
+Good beef broth is essential to make an authentic, tasty risotto alla Milanese.
+Do not use stock cubes, please…

 Slice the onion finely.